laurenstclair/laurenstclair.github.io/README.md

-## Welcome to my personal website  :wave: :seedling:
+## Howdy ⚘

-This project is still a seedling.
-The website will eventually be available as a twin website built in React, as well as point to some projects inspired by digital gardens.
+  This site is still a seedling and is inspired by digital gardens
+              and handmade websites.